Seth Rollins: The Messiah (2019–2020)

 After this, Rollins began calling himself the "Monday Night Messiah" while stating that he was "sacrificing" his opponents for "the greater good" and created a faction with AOP and Buddy Murphy.
-Rollins and Murphy defeated The Viking Raiders to win the Raw Tag Team Championship on the January 20, 2020 episode of Raw, becoming a record six-time champion.
-Rollins competed in the Royal Rumble on January 26, 2020, as the final entrant, but was eliminated by eventual winner Drew McIntyre.
+Rollins and Murphy defeated The Viking Raiders to win the Raw Tag Team Championship on the January 20, 2020 episode of Raw, becoming a six-time champion.
+Rollins competed in the Royal Rumble on January 26, as the final entrant, but was eliminated by eventual winner Drew McIntyre.
 Rollins and Murphy retained the titles against The Street Profits at Super ShowDown on February 27, but lost the titles to them on the March 2 episode of Raw.
 Rollins and Murphy failed to reclaim the championship from the Street Profits at Elimination Chamber six days later.
-At WrestleMania 36 on April 4, Rollins faced Owens in No Disqualification match, which he lost ending their feud.
+At WrestleMania 36 on April 4, Rollins lost to Owens in No Disqualification match, ending the feud.
+At Money in the Bank on May 10, Rollins unsuccessfully challenged McIntyre for the WWE Championship.

-At Money in the Bank on May 10, Rollins unsuccessfully challenged Drew McIntyre for the WWE Championship.
 The next night on Raw, Rollins attacked Rey Mysterio and injured his eye with the steel ring steps.
 On the May 18 episode of Raw, Rollins recruited Austin Theory as a member of his faction.
 Mysterio eventually returned and challenged Rollins to an Eye for an Eye match, where the only way to win was to extract the opponent's eyeball.
-The match took place at The Horror Show at Extreme Rules on July 19, which Rollins won after using the ring steps to remove Mysterio's eye.
-Over the following weeks, Rey Mysterio's son Dominik confronted Rollins about the attacks on both him and his father.
+At The Horror Show at Extreme Rules on July 19, Rollins won the match after using the ring steps to remove Mysterio's eye.
+Over the following weeks, Rey's son Dominik Mysterio confronted Rollins about the attacks on both him and his father.
 At SummerSlam on August 23, Rollins defeated Dominik in a Street Fight.
-The following night on Raw, a tag team match was set up between Rollins and Murphy against Rey and Dominik Mysterio at Payback on August 30, where Rollins and Murphy lost to Rey and Dominik.
+On August 30, Rollins and Murphy lost to Rey and Dominik Mysterio at Payback.